 As part of the AWP sub-contract, Second Step also runs the Bristol Wellbeing College, which provides a range of recovery, wellbeing and educational courses to service users of Bristol Mental Health services, and carers.
-During 2019-20 we delivered courses to 1,196 learners (445 unique learners).
-94% of Wellbeing College learners reported an improvement in their mental health and wellbeing.
+During 2020-21 we delivered courses to 727 learners (212 unique learners).